VegaDeftwing/OpGuidesHugoSrc/content/Other/Conlangs/neography.md

 Now, some of those can interfere.
 If we strive for absolute accuracy and no ambiguity, we increase verbosity.
 Not all writing systems that are easily written by humans may be easy to encode digitally.
 Culture may change, requiring language to adapt (Ex: Neo-pronouns).
 Of course there are many other factors at play to, but for the most part natural languages are the result of a slow, Darwinian process, not the result of a craft.
 But what if we do try to construct a language or script?

-What I want to explore on this page is what others have done, limitations of and hacks used in languages today, why someone might want to make their own language and/or script, and what we can learn from prior work.
+What I want to explore on this page is what others have done, limitations of and hacks used in languages today, why someone might want to **Con**struct their own **lang**uage - a conlang - and/or make a new - or I guess you might say *neo* - script, and what we can learn from prior work.
 This includes everything from scripts and languages made for fantasy novels to programming languages, musical notation, and other fields that rely heavily on symbolic input methods.

 ## Some Linguistics Context